Version: 2.1 | Last Updated: June 24, 2026

 You may opt-out of receiving most of these messages at any time by sending a request to support@blink.sv or by responding “STOP” to any text message.

 All amendments will comply with the applicable notice requirements of federal and state law that are in effect at that time.
 If we notify you of changes, we will send you a separate notice or inform you through the Blink App or on your Statement.
 Changes may include modifications to fees, Spending Limits, or other terms.
-If you do not agree to the changes, you may close your Account before the effective date.
+If you do not agree to the changes, you may close your Card before the effective date.

-You will indemnify and defend each of Blink and the Issuer, and their affiliates, and their respective partners, directors, officers, employees, agents, trustees, administrators, managers, advisors, and representatives (each an "Indemnitee") against, and hold each Indemnitee harmless from, any and all claims, litigation, investigations, proceedings, losses, damages, fines, penalties, liabilities, settlements, costs, fees, and expenses incurred by any Indemnitee or asserted against any Indemnitee by any person: (i) arising out of, in connection with, related to, or as a result of, a breach by you of any of the representations, warranties, covenants, or agreements contained in this Agreement, the User Terms, or any other agreements that relate to the Services or the use of the Blink Card; (ii) for amounts owed by you to third parties; (iii) for your acts or omissions; (iv) for your use of the Services; or (v) for disputes over charges between you and merchants.
+To the extent permitted by applicable law, you will indemnify and defend each of Blink and the Issuer, and their affiliates, and their respective partners, directors, officers, employees, agents, trustees, administrators, managers, advisors, and representatives (each an “Indemnitee”) against, and hold each Indemnitee harmless from, any and all claims, litigation, investigations, proceedings, losses, damages, fines, penalties, liabilities, settlements, costs, fees, and expenses incurred by any Indemnitee or asserted against any Indemnitee by any person: (i) arising out of, in connection with, related to, or as a result of, a breach by you of any of the representations, warranties, covenants, or agreements contained in this Agreement, the User Terms, or any other agreements that relate to the Services or the use of the Blink Card; (ii) for amounts owed by you to third parties; (iii) for your acts or omissions; (iv) for your use of the Services; or (v) for disputes over charges between you and merchants.
 Blink and the Issuer may defend any claim subject to indemnification hereunder, using counsel of its choice, and you will pay or promptly reimburse Blink and the Issuer for the reasonable fees of such counsel and all related costs and reasonable expenses.

 If you are a user from a jurisdiction that does not allow certain indemnification obligations, you agree that the foregoing section is intended to be as broad as permitted under the laws of such jurisdiction.
 If any portion of this section is held to be invalid under the laws of such jurisdiction, the invalidity of such portion will not affect the validity of the remaining portions.